Richie6785/OOP-Test-2021-Starter/README.md

 To complete this test:

-- Fork this repository
-- Clone your fork
-- Write a class called Note that has two private fields for note (a char) and duration (an int)
-- Write a constructor and appropriate toString method on the class Note
 - In the class ScoreDisplay, declare an ArrayList for holding instances of the Note class
 - In the class ScoreDisplay, write a method called loadScore that populates the ArrayList from the contents of the String score